 At over 1,600 metres below surface, Gwalia mine is the deepest underground trucking mine in Australia and has been operating for more than 100 years.
 It was originally established in 1896 as the Sons of Gwalia mine.
 Herbert Hoover was the first mine manager and went on to become the 31st President of the United States.

 For full details of Gwalia mine’s ore reserves and mineral resources, refer to our compliance documents at stbarbara.com.au/exploration/

-The processing plant is a conventional CIP circuit and has a nominal capacity of 1.2 million tonnes per year of hard rock and up to 1.8 million tonnes per year, when softer material is blended.
-Other surface infrastructure includes a gas-fired power station, a paste fill plant, and a refrigeration plant to cool the underground environment.
-Central to the mine ventilation system is a 5.5 metre ventilation shaft, which at 800 metres long is the largest raise bored shaft ever drilled in Australia.
-The accommodation village was significantly upgraded and expanded in 2008, incorporating a number of energy efficient and environmentally friendly initiatives.
-The Camp received a certificate of merit in the 2009 Golden Gecko Awards for environmental excellence.
+The processing plant is a conventional Carbon in Leach (CIL) circuit and has a nominal capacity of 1.2 million tonnes per year of hard rock and up to 1.4 million tonnes per year when softer material is blended.
+Other surface infrastructure includes a gas-fired power state, a paste fill plant and a refrigeration plant to cool the underground environment.

 The accommodation village was significantly upgraded in 2008, incorporating a number of energy-efficient and environmentally friendly initiatives.
 The village has since been acknowledged with a number of environmental awards for both energy and water savings.